HoerTech-gGmbH/openMHA/INSTALLATION.md

 We provide some examples for openMHA, after installing the openmha-examples package the examples can be found in `/usr/share/openmha/examples`.

+The reference algorithms can be found in `/usr/share/openmha/reference_algorithms`.

 NOTE: If you want to use the example files we recommend to make a copy in your home directory as they are located in a system-wide read-only directory.
 Some of the examples may require changes to work with the current audio hardware setup